cyrus-and/gdb-dashboard/README.md

     which case no check is performed.

-Optionally, a module may declare subcommands by defining the `commands` method returning a dictionary in which the key is the command name and the value is a
+Optionally, a module may declare subcommands by defining the `commands` method returning a dictionary in which the key is the command name and the value is another dictionary:
-tuple:

- 1. Callback to be executed accepting the raw input string from the prompt.
+ 1. `action` is the callback to be executed which accepts the raw input string from the GDB prompt.
 Callbacks may raise exceptions to notify erroneous situations which message will be shown automatically to the user.

+ 2. `doc` is the command documentation.

- 2. Completion policy, one of the `gdb.COMPLETE_*` constants defined in the [reference manual][completion] (`None` is equivalent to `gdb.COMPLETE_NONE`).
+ 2. `completion` is the completion policy, one of the `gdb.COMPLETE_*` constants defined in the [reference manual][completion] (this key is optional and defaults to `None` which is equivalent to `gdb.COMPLETE_NONE`).

- 3. Command documentation.

 ### Common functions